v3rbalgit/grindhousebot/README.md

 ### Signal Aggregation

-The signal handler implements several optimizations for efficient signal processing:
+The signal handler implements an adaptive approach for combining signals:

-1. Minimum Confidence Threshold
+1. Dynamic Confidence Calculation
-   - Signals below 0.3 confidence are filtered out
-   - Reduces noise and improves signal quality

-2. Agreement Bonus
-   - Up to 20% bonus for multiple confirming signals
+   - Final confidence combines two key factors:
-   - Bonus scaled by average confidence of agreeing signals
+     * Average confidence of agreeing signals
+     * Ratio of agreeing strategies vs active strategies
+   - Example:
+     * If listening to 3 strategies (RSI, MACD, Bollinger)
+     * And 2 strategies agree with average confidence 0.8
+     * Final confidence = 0.8 * (2/3) = 0.53

+2. Advantages of This Approach
-   - Rewards strong consensus across strategies
+   - Adapts automatically as strategies are added/removed

-3. Dynamic Weight Adjustment
-   - Base weights adjusted based on signal strength
-   - Normalized to maintain consistent scaling
+   - No fixed weights, making it easy to add new strategies
+   - Higher confidence when more active strategies agree
+   - Naturally scales with the number of strategies in use

+3. Signal filtering
+   - Only aggregated signals higher than average confidence score are displayed
-   - Prioritizes strongest signals in current conditions
+   - Displays only useful aggregated signals

-[Rest of the README content remains the same...]

 ## Performance Optimizations 🚀